bobf/orchestration/README.md

 make test sidecar=1
 ```

 When running in sidecar mode, dependencies will bind to an ephemeral host port (chosen by _Docker_) since the host port will not be used in container-to-container communication.
-This allows running multiple builds on the same host.
+The _Docker Compose_ project name (and derived network name) will also be suffixed with a random token.
+This permits running multiple builds on the same host.

 <a name="rabbitmq-configuration"></a>
 ## RabbitMQ Configuration